Enjoy outdoors in Edinburgh this Christmas

 Go on a festive bike ride

 If the season leaves you feeling sluggish, then embrace the day with a morning cycle, through Edinburgh.
-Starting at the Meadows, you can ride at your leisure through Holyrood Park and do a loop of Arthur Seat, taking in the stunning Nor Loch before finishing with a well-deserved drink at the Sheips Heid pub in Duddingston.
+Starting at the Meadows, you can ride at your leisure through Holyrood Park and do a loop of Arthur Seat, taking in the stunning Nor Loch.

 Dig out your trainers and go for a run

-When others are tucking into another quality street or slice of Christmas cake, knock the dust off your running shoes and clock some miles this holiday period.
-With a range of running routes easily navigated throughout the city, you can take in the delights of Edinburgh’s Old and New Towns or explore the expansive meadows while working out.
+While others are tucking into another tin of quality street or slice of Christmas cake, knock the dust off your running shoes and clock up some miles this holiday period.
+With a range of running routes easily navigated throughout the city, you can take in the delights of Edinburgh’s Old and New Towns or explore the expansive meadows while burning off the excess Christmas calories.